 The study will assess freedom from MACE within 30 days of the index procedure as the primary safety endpoint.
 The primary effectiveness endpoint is procedural success which, based on predicate studies, is defined as stent delivery with a residual stenosis of less than 50 percent and without in-hospital MACE.
 Enrolled study patients will be followed for two years.

-Richard Shlofmitz, M.D., chairman, Department of Cardiology, St. Francis Hospital in Roslyn, New York, enrolled the first patient.
+Richard Shlofmitz, M.D., chairman, Department of Cardiology, St. Francis Hospital in Roslyn, N.Y., enrolled the first patient.
 The coronary IVL technology being investigated in the United States and Europe has been highly anticipated.
 This pivotal, core-lab adjudicated study will add to the available clinical evidence and be submitted to FDA for a pre-market application.

 Atherectomy and High-pressure Balloons vs. Lithotripsy to Treat Calcified Lesions